 Ross works with makers on both kinds of problems.

-On bending
+On Bending

 Much of Ross's practice — and much of what makers seek him out for — involves bent form.
 Steam bending, kerf bending, laminated bending, and the mould-making and species selection that makes any of them actually work.
 These methods are related but not interchangeable, and knowing when to reach for each one, and why, is the kind of judgment that takes years to develop alone.